Michael Burham manhunt: Pennsylvania police capture escaped prison inmate

 (CNN/AP) — A homicide suspect who used bed sheets to escape from a northwestern Pennsylvania jail earlier this month has reportedly been captured.

-Michael Burham, 34, was captured Saturday without incident in a wooded area near Warren, a source with knowledge of the investigation told CNN.
+Michael Burham, 34, was captured Saturday without incident in a wooded area near Warren after more than a week on the run, a source with knowledge of the investigation told CNN.

 A Warren County official told CNN that they "are preparing an isolation cell at Warren County Jail" for the escapee but don't intend to keep him past Sunday.
 It is unclear where Burham will be transferred to after that.